Zio-Net/Sagaway/.github/README.md

 [Dapr]( https://dapr.io/) – a Distributed Application Runtime is a robust foundation for developing Microservices solutions.
 As such, Dapr provides various mechanisms to handle the MSA complexity.
 One of the new mechanisms is Dapr [Dapr Workflow]( https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/)
 Dapr Workflow is a new mechanism of Dapr that provides long-running, isolated workflows that can be used to implement a Saga.
 However, the Dapr Workflow is a new, [not production-ready]( https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/#limitations), mechanism.
 [Dapr Workflow is based on the event sourcing pattern]( https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-architecture/), meaning that it records any outcome of activity operation, and when the Workflow resumes, it executes all previous events to get to the last Workflow state.
 While this mechanism is effective, it has many restrictions and pitfalls, such as using deterministic functions and only splitting the Workflow into orchestration, activities, and child workflows to prevent too many historical events.
 I developed the first version of Sagaway before Dapr had built-in support for workflow executions.
 However, even with Dapr Workflow, Sagaway provides an out-of-the-box method to implement asynchronous Saga.
 In contrast, with Dapr Workflow, you must manually craft the calls to validate an action outcome and implement waiting for callback events with `WaitForExternalEventAsync`.
 For good reasons, the Sagaway Host and the Dapr Workflow building block utilize the Dapr Actor model.
 Dapr Actor provides the means to execute code in isolation, calling the Actor via a proxy and enabling the Dapr runtime to deactivate and reactivate Actor instances.
-Dapr actor has built-in state management and a reminder mechanism – crucial for waking the Saga to verify the outcome and retry operations.
+Dapr actor has built-in state management and a reminder mechanism, crucial for waking the Saga to verify the outcome and retry operations.
 The Actor model dictates that only a single request is executed on an instance at a time, ensuring thread safety.
+When using the Dapr Actor as a host, the Saga instance is valid only during a call, and the only way to use it is with a call coming from the Actor interface via the Actor proxy or from an Actor reminder or timer.
+The consequence is that you should not keep a state in your Saga implementation class between calls.

 ## Using the Sagaway Framework in ASP.NET Minimal API and Dapr